unworthydata/COMP2042_CW_hcyot1/README.md

 #### 11/12/2021:
 * Removed old classes and moved to the new MVC and JavaFX classes
 * Made windows not resizable, it messed with the look of the game
-* Restructed classes into logical packages
+* Restructured classes into logical packages
   * Moved DebugConsole and PauseMenu related files into the same package as game, as they only make sense in a game context.
 * Filled in info screen
 * Styled main menu